-Fascinated with meaning making, Jo's pairings are not always artworks directly drawn from verse.
-Many of her selected artworks 'meet' each other for the first time in print in the page of Multiples.
-This is practice involves selecting a print that speaks the particular language of a poem eloquently, or a poem that vividly brings a print to mind.
+Fascinated with meaning-making, Jo's pairings are not always artworks directly drawn from the verse.
+Instead, many of her selected artworks 'meet' each other for the first time in print on the page of Multiples.
+This is practice involves selecting a print that speaks the particular language of a poem eloquently or a poem that vividly brings a print to mind.
 These correspondences are an exercise or compulsion of the imagination.
-They connect artwork across time and place, fortutitous and connection-driven process in which meaning is made intuitively by the reader or viewer.
+They connect artwork across time and place, a fortuitously and connection-driven process in which meaning is made intuitively by the reader or viewer.
 Each artwork stands on its own terms, without commission in mind.

 Chris Daunt, Thomas the Rhymer

 // 'O Me!
 O Life!', Walt Whitman

 // 'New feet within my garden go,' Emily Dickinson.

 Ian Stephens, Findings

 // 'V' from 'Findings', Paul Batchelor

 // 'Stilt-Walking the Tyne', Pippa Little